chocolatey/docs/input/en-us/community-repository/users/package-triage-process.md

 1. Wait for a response from the Moderators.
 Assuming that the Moderators agree that the package is abandoned, it is at this point that a new person can be added as a maintainer.

-    If you specified in the previous step that you would like to become a new maintainer, see the next section for new Maintainers.
+    If you specified in the previous step that you would like to become a new maintainer, please follow the instructions for a [Package Maintainer Handover/Switch](xref:package-maintainer-handover).

     Otherwise, if you specified that you would not like to become a maintainer, please create a RFM (Request For Maintainer) issue at [Chocolatey Package Requests (https://github.com/chocolatey/chocolatey-package-requests)](https://github.com/chocolatey/chocolatey-package-requests).

 > :memo: **NOTE** We don't have non-maintainer uploads in the community feed and we haven't needed them yet.

-### New Maintainers
-Sometimes this results in new maintainers.
-You can be a maintainer updating the project at a central location that multiple maintainers share.
-However, if you became maintainer because the package was deemed abandoned, you will want to follow the instructions for a [Package Maintainer Handover/Switch](xref:package-maintainer-handover).